personalaccount/Algorithms-Part-1/Pattern Recognition/README.md

 *Corner cases*.
 To avoid potential complications with integer overflow or floating-point precision, you may assume that the constructor arguments x and y are each between 0 and 32,767.

+*Line segment data type.* To represent line segments in the plane, use the data type LineSegment.java, which has the following API:

+    public class LineSegment {
+       public LineSegment(Point p, Point q)        // constructs the line segment between points p and q public void draw()                        // draws this line segment public String toString()                    // string representation
+    }

 **Brute force.** Write a program BruteCollinearPoints.java that examines 4 points at a time and checks whether they all lie on the same line segment, returning all such line segments.
 To check whether the 4 points p, q, r, and s are collinear, check whether the three slopes between p and q, between p and r, and between p and s are all equal.

     public class BruteCollinearPoints {
        public BruteCollinearPoints(Point[] points)    // finds all line segments containing 4 points public int numberOfSegments()        // the number of line segments public LineSegment[] segments()                // the line segments }